madavid128/madavid-research/README.md

   ## Licensing notes

-  This repository includes the Lab Website Template and is licensed under `LICENSE.md` (BSD 3‑Clause).
+  The repository’s default license is `LICENSE.md` (BSD 3‑Clause).

   Some standalone helper scripts added for this site are licensed under MIT (see `LICENSE-MIT.md`) and are marked per-file via
   `SPDX-License-Identifier: MIT` at the top of the script.
+See `LICENSES.md` for the current list of MIT‑licensed helper files.